 The cobbled streets and Victorian brick arches will house a wonderful and unexpected mix of individual, independent shops together with signature brands from home and abroad.

-Already confirmed are Lost Property of London, Manifesto, Cubitts and Cheaney.
-Tom Dixon will open a flagship store and showroom with restaurant and cafe, and the Hart brothers, the duo behind Barrafina, are set to open a new restaurant concept.
+Already confirmed are Barrafina and two new restaurant concepts, Paul Smith, Lost Property of London, Manifesto, Cubitts, Universal Works, Form&Thread and Cheaney.
+Tom Dixon will open a flagship store and showroom with restaurant and cafe.

-Watch this space!
-We have more big names from the world of fashion and design to announce soon.
+We have more big names from the world of fashion and design to come.

 Victorian engineering, reimagined